 1. Extended Equipment Lifespan

 Commercial coffee machines are built to handle heavy use, but they still need regular care.
 Descaling, filter changes, and seal replacements can add years to your machine's life.
 According to the National Restaurant Association, properly maintained espresso machines last 7–10 years on average, while neglected ones fail in 3–5 years.
 That's a huge difference in capital expenditure.
+I've had clients in Columbia tell me their machines ran flawlessly for a decade after switching to professional maintenance.

 2. Consistent Flavor and Quality